mongodb/support-tools/replset-consistency/README.md

 If `local.system.healthlog` does not contain a "dbCheckStart" document for the collection you're running `dbCheck` on, `local.system.healthlog` has rolled over and subsequent scripts will not have complete information.

-If `dbCheck` is run using `dbcheck.js`, you may optionally specify an `authInfo` object, with the user created above, to automatically check if the healthlog has rolled over.
-Omitting this object will not accurately check if the healthlog has rolled over on each secondary.
+The `dbcheck.js` script will automatically attempt to check if the healthlog has rolled over.
+You must specify an `authInfo` object with the user created above to guarantee an accurate check on the completeness of results from all replica set nodes.
+If you do not specify the `authInfo` object, the healthlog may not be checked on every replica set node, and the results may not be complete.
+Whether the healthlog has rolled over will be reported in the `rollover` field.

 When you are ready, run `dbCheck`, specifying a write concern equal to the number of data-bearing nodes (X) in the replica set, and our recommended `wtimeout` of `1000`.